nerves-project/nerves/docs/Compiling Non-BEAM Code.md

 TARGET_ABI             | See below                      | The target ABI (e.g., `gnueabihf`, `musl`)
 TARGET_ARCH            | See below                      | The target CPU architecture (e.g., `arm`, `aarch64`, `mipsel`, `x86_64`, `riscv64`)
 TARGET_CPU             | See below                      | The target CPU (e.g., `cortex_a7`)
+TARGET_GCC_FLAGS       | See below                      | Additional options to be passed to `gcc`.
+For example, enable CPU-specific features or force ASLR or stack smash protections
 TARGET_OS              | See below                      | The target OS.
 Always `linux` for Nerves.

 Also see the [`elixir_make`